-That's one reason that modern life is so complicated – we lack the time to keep up with our friends.
-But that's okay – when you are job-hunting, you have a license from the job-hunting gods to get in touch with people you haven't seen in ages.
+That's one reason that modern life is so complicated -- we lack the time to keep up with our friends.
+But that's okay -- when you are job-hunting, you have a license from the job-hunting gods to get in touch with people you haven't seen in ages.

 Rather, send a quick email or surface mail message to inquire about what your old colleague or friend has been up to.
 Invite a response by adding "I'd love to catch up by phone or over coffee if you have time."

 As a job-seeker, you will find that refreshing your network and re-connecting with old associates is a very good use of your time.
 It's energizing to check in with people who know you outside of your current job-search role and who shared good times with you on the job, at the ice rink, or anywhere else.

 You will find that by visiting with your network of friends, you'll enroll your network in your job search in a way that really isn't possible over email.
-People who sit with you and drink or eat with you (or take a talk with you, if you're overcaffeinated and over-lunched) will engage with you in a completely different way to solve your problems.
+People who sit with you and drink or eat with you (or take a walk with you, if you're overcaffeinated and over-lunched) will engage with you in a completely different way to solve your problems.
 This is a great thing.

-There is nothing more important to a job-seeker than checking in with the network on a frequent basis – at least one lunch or coffee or walk a week is a great target.
+There is nothing more important to a job-seeker than checking in with the network on a frequent basis -- at least one lunch or coffee or walk a week is a great target.
 There are only so many hours a day you can spend in front of that monitor, after all.
-The human connection helps us in ways we can't even process – it's essential.
+The human connection helps us in ways we can't even process -- it's essential.
 Go plug into your network today!

 Liz Ryan is Job-Hunt's Networking Contributor.
 Liz is a former Fortune 500 VP and 25-year veteran of corporate human resources departments.
 In addition, Liz is the author of Happy About Online Networking and an internationally recognized expert on careers and the 21st century workplace.
-Find Liz on LinkedIn and on Google+.
+Find Liz on LinkedIn.